Please read below, our policies for accessibility, harassment, privacy, and covid/ health.

-(WITH HUMBLE APOLOGIES, we acknowledge wholesale stealing this well-stated text and spot-on policy from Denver Comic Con)
+(WITH HUMBLE APOLOGIES, we acknowledge largely stealing much of this well-stated text and spot-on policy from Denver Comic Con)

-The Lovecraftian and greater Weird Community is a small but growing one, and we work hard to make our corner of it one that is inclusive of all.
+The greater Weird Community (Lovecraftian, Magical Realism, Cosmic Horror, etc, etc) is a small but growing one, and we work hard to make our corner of it one that is inclusive of all.
 It is crucial that all guests and attendees treat each other with the same respect and deference with which we’d all individually like to be treated.

 In other words, BE NICE, or we’ll feed you to the shoggoths in the basement of the Biltmore!